 The Short Version

-- Make sure to go through a trusted travel partner of Hawaii; nothing else will get you in without quarantining.
+- Make sure to go through a trusted travel partner of Hawaii for your COVID test; nothing else will get you in without quarantining.

 - You can’t rely on mail-in tests if they have to be sent in over the weekend.

 - Inter-island flights require the 72 hour testing window as well.